TryToLearnProgramming/vagrant/README.md

 sudo systemctl daemon-reload
 ```

-3. After cleanup, retry the cluster initialization on master and join command on worker.
+3. After cleanup, retry the cluster initialization on the cplane and join command on worker.

 ## Default Credentials